smart-move-media/adjust-video-speed/README.md

   5. ( Load unpacked ) button
   6. open where you cloned/unpacked zip to install

+## Usage

-\*\* Once the extension is installed, simply navigate to any page that offers HTML5 video ([example](http://www.youtube.com/watch?v=E9FxNzv1Tr8)), and you'll see a speed indicator in top left corner.
+\*\* After instalation, simply navigate to any page that offers HTML5 video (examples: [rumble](https://rumble.com/v2bmh7d-oatmeal-cake-and-brown-sugar-glaze-old-fashioned-goodness-heirloom-recipe-t.html), [odysee](https://odysee.com/@fireship:6/cpu-vs-gpu-vs-tpu-vs-dpu-vs-qpu:1), [YouTube]()), and you'll see a speed indicator in top left corner.
 Hover over the indicator to reveal the controls to accelerate, slowdown, and quickly rewind or advance the video.

-Or, even better, use your keyboard:
+### Keyboard Shortcuts

-- **S** - decrease playback speed.
+- **S** - decrease playback speed
-- **D** - increase playback speed.
+- **D** - increase playback speed
-- **R** - reset playback speed to 1.0x.
+- **R** - reset playback speed to 1.0x
-- **Z** - rewind video by 10 seconds.
+- **Z** - rewind video by 10 seconds
-- **X** - advance video by 10 seconds.
+- **X** - advance video by 10 seconds
-- **G** - toggle between current and user configurable preferred speed.
-- **V** - show/hide the controller.
+- **V** - show/hide the controller

 This extension listens both for lower and upper case values (i.e. you can use `Shift-<shortcut>`) if there is other functionality assigned to the lowercase key.

+### Configuration

 You can customize and reassign the default shortcut keys in the extensions settings page as well as add additional shortcut keys to match your preferences by editing the JSON.

-## Configuration

 1. In a new tab, navigate to `chrome://extensions`
 2. Find "Adjust Video Speed" extension